supermarsx/codex-cli-linker/spec.md

   - Root fields aligned with chosen flags and with empties omitted
 - If existing config exists, a `.bak` appears alongside the new file.
 - `--json` and/or `--yaml` produce valid, parseable siblings.
-- Linker state is created/updated and contains no secrets.
+- Linker state (home or workspace file) is created/updated and contains no secrets.

 ---